 Mobile navigation is still evolving, and understandably so.
-With seemingly countless companies producing various smart mobile devices, the challenge of designing for the mobile experience is steep.
+With seemingly countless companies producing infinite versions of mobile devices, the challenge of designing for the mobile experience is steep.

 Users have been conditioned to accept collapsed menus out of sheer necessity, but the popularity is quickly decreasing with the impracticality of performing multiple taps on a mobile device.

-“A strong footer though with accessible navigation is critical, as mobile users end up at the bottom of the site and want to make their decisions there,” says Johnston.
+“A strong footer though with accessible navigation is critical, as our data shows that mobile users end up at the bottom of the site and want to make their decisions there,” says Johnston.

 “Heat mapping experiments of ours have shown that footer navigation is used more often than header navigation.”